Dewb/CosmicPraise/README.md

 spire | 16 1m WS2812 strips making an 8' antenna atop the tower roof.

-How to contribute to Cosmic Praise
+How to contribute
 ---------------------------

-1. Fork the Cosmic Praise repo to your own account.
+1. Fork the wheel branch of the Cosmic Praise repo to your own account.
 2. Create a new file in client/python/effects by copying `_blank.py` to `<your name>.py`.
 3. Define your effect function (see next section) and put its name in the `__all__` list.
 4. Test your code in the simulator and revise.
 Commit it, then make another one!